 How long should my rejection letter be?

-There is no right or wrong answer.
-The first thing is that you write a job rejection letter.
-So many businesses and organizations don't even take this step.
+There is no right or wrong answer, but following a professional email format is advised.
+The first thing is that you write a job rejection letter, as so many businesses and organizations don't even take this step.

 A good guide is that the longer someone has been involved in the job selection process, the more detailed a candidate rejection letter should be.
 In most cases, three or four paragraphs is enough.